Addressing Arthrokinetic Reflexes

 Movement Map Issues

 Articular mechanoreceptors in shoulder girdle ligaments and joint capsules transmit movement information to the brain at a speed of 300 miles per hour where a movement map is created.
 Depending on the stimulus or lack thereof, these receptors can inhibit or facilitate surrounding muscle tone.
-A simple way to think about this is that “jammed joints” typically result in weaker muscles and mobile joints promote stronger muscles.
-So, when a joint has been strained or locked in an abnormal position, it causes a map clarity issue resulting in mild muscle strength alterations and loss of functional range.
+A simple way to think about this is that “joint fixations” typically result in weaker muscles and mobile, freely moving joints promote stronger muscles.
+So, when a joint has been strained or locked in an abnormal position, it can cause a map clarity issue resulting in mild muscle strength alterations and loss of functional range.
 This is a protective mechanism the brain uses when it can no longer predict the movement that’s occurring.
-I’ve found that many rotator cuff injuries involve map problems due to dysfunctional joints.
+I’ve found that many rotator cuff injuries involve “map” problems due to dysfunctional joints.

-Rotator cuff impingement syndrome occurs when the supraspinatus tendon gets squashed between the humerus and the scapula’s acromion process during arm abduction.
-One of the primary and oft-overlooked causes is insufficient SC joint elevation of the clavicle.
+Rotator cuff impingement syndrome typically occurs when the supraspinatus tendon gets squashed between the humerus and the scapula’s acromion process during arm abduction.
+One of the primary and oft-overlooked causes is insufficient SC joint elevation of the proximal clavicle.
 Recall that the SC joint should always move in an opposing direction to the scapula.
-Yet, tension, trauma and sub-optimal posture may cause the clavicle to get locked in a superior position on the manubrium and unable to glide down as the arm is raised.
-In these cases, manual and movement therapy to treat a frayed rotator cuff tendon is pointless until the SC joint fixation is corrected.
+Yet, tension, trauma and sub-optimal posture may cause the clavicle to get locked in a superior position on the manubrium and unable to glide inferiorly as the arm is raised.
+In these cases, manual and movement therapy to treat a frayed rotator cuff tendon might include gentle compression of the proximal SC joint with one hand while protracting the shoulder girdle with the other (Image 1.)

-To assess, we need to determine if the medial clavicular head is dropping down during two movements: arm abduction and shoulder elevation (shrugging).
-In Image 2, I assess for an SC joint elevation restriction by placing both index fingers on top of the client’s medial clavicular heads and asking him to first shoulder-shrug and then to horizontally abduct each arm.
+To assess for SC restrictions, we need to determine if the medial clavicular head is dropping down during two movements: arm abduction and shoulder elevation (shrugging).
+In Image 2., I assess for an SC joint elevation restriction by placing both index and middle fingers on top of the client’s medial clavicular heads and asking him to first shoulder-shrug and then to horizontally abduct each arm.
 If one side does not drop down, there is a ligament or articular disc restriction in that SC joint.
-Try this on yourself by placing the left index finger on top of your right clavicular head and abducting the ipsilateral arm.
+Try this on yourself by placing the index finger of your left hand on top of your right clavicular head and abducting the ipsilateral arm.

-In Image 3 I demonstrate a technique for correcting a superiorly fixated SC joint.
-Notice how the fingers of my right hand firmly depress the client’s medial clavicle as my left hand abducts his right arm.
-When I meet the first restrictive barrier, I perform a contract-relax technique to help mobilize the ligament and articular disc.
-In Image 4, the client moves to the edge of the table and I bring hisarm to the first extension restrictive barrier and again perform a gentle contract-relax technique.
-I’ve found the combination of arm abduction and extension to be very effective in helping drop down and mobilize a superiorly fixated SC joint, but not always.
+In Image 3., I demonstrate a technique for correcting a superiorly fixated SC joint.
+Notice how the fingers of my right hand firmly depress the client’s medial clavicular head as my left hand abducts his right arm.
+When I meet the first restrictive barrier, I perform a contract-relax technique to help mobilize fibrotic SC joint ligaments and the fixated articular disc.
+I’ve found the combination of arm abduction and extension to be very effective in helping restore motion in a superiorly fixated SC joint… but not always.

-To treat a right anteriorly fixated SC joint, I stand on the opposite side of the dysfunction and ask the client to grasp the back of my neck (Image 5).
-As my right thenar eminence contacts his right SC joint, my left hand snakes under his right scapula to create a counterforce.
-The client is asked to gently pull down on my neck as I lift his shoulder and resist with my right hand.
-This arthrokinetic reflex techniqueis very effective in helping relieve the protective guarding associated with SC joint fixation.
-By working with the client’s nervous system to increase tolerance, mobilization with movement also psychologically reinforces to the client that hecan move the arm through a greater range of motion.
+To treat a right anteriorly fixated SC joint, I ask the client to bring his arm to 90° and grasp the back of my neck (Image 5).
+As my right thenar eminence gently depresses his right SC joint, my left hand snakes under his right scapula and creates a counterforce as I lift.
+The client is asked to gently pull down on my neck as I lift his shoulder and gently resist with my right hand.
+This arthrokinetic reflex technique is very effective in helping relieve the protective guarding associated with SC joint fixation.
+By working with the client’s nervous system to increase tolerance, mobilization with movement also psychologically reinforces to the client that he can move the arm through a greater range of motion.
+Try these maneuvers prior to treating rotator cuff tendinopathy issues.
+Your clients will love it!

 - Cohen, Leonard A; Cohen, Manfred L (1956).
 “Arthrokinetic Reflex of the Knee”.
 American Journal of Physiology.
 Legacy Content.